peaksandpies/universal-analytics/README.md

 visitor.event(params).send();
 ```

 The category (`ec`) and the action (`ea`) are mandatory.
 Google Analytics will not track an event without them.
-To avoid such erroneous requests, universal-analytics will deny `event()` tracking if either attribute is omitted.
+To avoid such erroneous requests, cross-ga will deny `event()` tracking if either attribute is omitted.

 ```javascript
 var action = null;